UPPMAX/programming_formalisms_intro/doc/sourcecontrol.md

 ---

-## Pushing our guacamole recipe repository to GitHub
+## Pushing our Formalisms repository to GitHub

 To push changes to the project please **select SSH**.
 For this to work [you will need your SSH keys configured](https://coderefinery.github.io/installation/ssh/).